jtallant/learned/readme.md

 ### Things that have been working for me in regards to general improvement
 - **Do less than you think you can**.
 Focus on consistency of healthy habits rather than duration.
 I've kept my workouts to 20 minutes and have seen a large increase in consecutive days worked out and number avg number of days per week worked out.
 I've also applied this to reading and learning.

+## Juice generally isn't healthy
+* Fruit juice is missing a lot of the stuff that makes whole fruit healthy
+* liquid calories don't work the same way as calories from solid foods.
+When people add liquid calories to their diet, like apple juice, they don't compensate by eating less of other foods instead
+* sugary drinks are among the most fattening foods in existence.
+They don't contribute to fullness, making us eat more overall
+* Eat Whole Fruit, But Skip the Juice, it's not healthy